 What is Coffee and Why Do We Love It?

 Do we love coffee because we are addicted to it, or because coffee’s chemical makeup makes sense for our body?
 Coffee is not a pleasant tasting experience for almost anybody on the first try.
-Most people just hate the taste.
+Many people just hate the taste.
 However, coffee contains a lot of antioxidants, and caffeine, the much needed “pick-me-up”.
 Could this be the reason we end up “loving it”?
 Or is just the addiction?

 Coffee, the beverage, is the result of brewing the roasted and ground coffee beans.